Sleepers have proper beds with washbasin. This is a 2-berth sleeper on a Nightjet train...

 Should you choose a 6-berth or 4-berth compartment?

-On many routes (including Paris-Italy, Paris-Germany and most overnight trains passing through Germany, Austria, Switzerland, the Netherlands) you get a choice of a couchette in a 6-berth compartment or a couchette in a 4-berth compartment.
-The compartments are identical, but in 4-berth compartments the top two bunks remain folded away and the middle bunks are folded out in their alternative slightly higher position, see the photos below.
+On many routes you get a choice of a couchette in a 6-berth compartment or a couchette in a 4-berth compartment.
+The compartments are identical, but in 4-berth compartments the top two bunks remain folded away and the middle bunks are folded out in their alternative slightly higher position.
 The difference in price can be as little as €10 between travelling in 6-berth couchettes and travelling in a 4-berth, but you get far more room per passenger in 4-berth.
-If there's a long evening/morning component to the journey (for example, Paris-Rome departing 19:25 and arriving 10:18 next morning) the extra space to spread out over the 3-a-side seats is very welcome and well worth the extra few euros.
+If there's a long evening/morning component to the journey (for example, Paris-Venice departing 19:11 and arriving around 09:30 next morning) the extra space to spread out over the 3-a-side seats is very welcome and well worth the extra few euros.

 Luggage space?
 Security?